mmagnus/RNA-Structural-Bioinformatics-Crash-Course/README.md

 1. Use CompaRNA (http://genesilico.pl/comparna/) to check what is the best aviable tool at the moment.
 2. Get a secondary structure from a structure 3E5C (PDB database)
+3. Compare the predicted secondary structure to the native secondary structure

 More: http://link.springer.com/protocol/10.1007%2F978-1-62703-709-9_12
 ## 3. RNA 3D structure analysis and prediction
 ### Predict the structure (SimRNAweb/RNAComposer/MC-SYM|MC-Fold)
 <http://iimcb.genesilico.pl/SimRNAweb/>

+1. run SimRNAweb using the seq
+2. run SimRNAweb using the seq and ss

 #### RNAComposer
 http://rnacomposer.cs.put.poznan.pl/